alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 On success, `Bind` passes the inner value to the next step; on failure, it forwards the `Error`.

-Both `Map` and `Bind` run a function **only on success** and propagate failures unchanged (but if your mapping/binding function throws, it still throws unless you catch/bridge it).
+`Map`/`Bind` run only on success; errors propagate unchanged unless you explicitly map them (e.g., `MapError`).
+If your mapping/binding function throws, it still throws unless you catch/bridge it.

 #### The problem: explicit vs. implicit
 In C#, fallible work usually becomes either **implicit control flow** (`exceptions`) or **explicit checks** (guard clauses).

 **Option A: Implicit Control Flow (Exceptions)** Signatures might not show failure.[^checked-exceptions] `DeactivateUser` returns `void`, but it can throw while parsing/loading/saving, or due to business rules.
+Option A also shows a common style where **expected failures are represented as exceptions** (“exceptions as control flow”), and why that can get noisy.
+This snippet is intentionally heavy-handed: it catches `Exception` and wraps at each step to keep the focus on the friction (in real code you’d often rely on boundary handlers or catch narrower exceptions).

 ```csharp
 // The implicit "User" entity used in the examples below